 Does the change in the small claims limit apply to all types of road accident?

-“No” – the increased small claims limit for road accidents only apply to an injured party that is in a motor vehicle, effectively protected by a metal cage.
+Therefore, the road accident small claims limit increase only applies to an injured party that is in a motor vehicle, effectively protected by a metal cage.
 Examples include car drivers or passengers, van drivers, lorry drivers, bus passengers, etc.

 Children are considered too young to manage their own legal affairs and so are unable to make a claim on their own behalf.

-- A child or protected party who suffers a whiplash.
-The small claims limit was removed completely for children and protected parties who suffer a whiplash injury (or a whiplash and another injury) in a road accident.
-The claim will automatically be allocated to the fast track legal process where the majority of legal fees can be recovered by the Claimant as part of the personal injury claim.
+If you are a child or protected party – your claim will automatically be allocated to the fast track legal process where the majority of legal fees can be recovered by the Claimant as part of the personal injury claim.